9 Heteroskedasticity

 When we set \(\alpha = 0.05\), we’re accepting a 5% probability of making this error.
 If our test is working correctly, we should reject true null hypotheses exactly 5% of the time.

-Let’s run a simulation to see exactly what goes wrong.
-We’ll generate data where the true effect is zero (\(\beta_1 = 0\)), then see how often we incorrectly reject this true null hypothesis.
+To see the problem concretely, we simulate data where the true effect is zero (\(\beta_1 = 0\)) and check how often we incorrectly reject the null.

-First, let’s see what happens under homoskedasticity (where everything works correctly):
+First, let’s look at the baseline distribution of estimates under homoskedasticity (where everything works correctly):

 # Simulation parameters